AndreKurait/EECS-731-Project-1/README.md

 # EECS 731 Project 1

-This is Andre Kurait and Thor Lyches' first project for EECS 731, Data Science in Fall 2019.
-For the project one, we combined several AirBnB datasets over NYC to prepare for future analysis of changing price trends.
+This is Andre Kurait's first project for EECS 731, Data Science in Fall 2019.
+For the project one, I combined several AirBnB datasets over NYC to prepare for future analysis of changing price trends over time.

 The project requirements were the following: